tyelf22/recipeAppBackend/readme.md

-# MongoDB Products and Manufacturers
+# Recipe App Node / MongoDB

 This is an API for Creating, Reading, Updating, and Deleting 'Products / Mainufacturers' using Node and Express and MongoDB.